Aaron GlassAssistant Professor

 B.F.A Studio Art, Emily Carr Institute of Art and Design

 B.A.
 Anthropology/Psychology, Reed College

 My research focuses on various aspects of First Nations visual art and material culture, media, and performance on the Northwest Coast of North America, both historically and today.
 Themes recurring in my work include colonialism and indigenous modernities, cultural brokerage and translation, the politics of intercultural exchange and display, discourses of tradition and heritage management, and cultural and intellectual property.
 My dissertation, along with a companion film, In Search of the Hamat’sa: A Tale of Headhunting, examines the ethnographic representation and performance history of the Hamat’sa or “Cannibal Dance” of the Kwakwaka’wakw (Kwakiutl) of British Columbia.
 In Fall 2010, I curated, along with my students, the first BGC Focus Gallery exhibit, “Objects of Exchange: Social and Material Transformation on the Late Nineteenth-Century Northwest Coast.”
-Current projects include collaborating with the U’mista Cultural Centre to restore and present Edward Curtis’s 1914 silent film, In the Land of the Head Hunters, and to create a digital database to document the Kwakwaka’wakw collection in the Ethnological Museum Berlin.
+Current projects include collaborating with the U’mista Cultural Centre to restore and present Edward Curtis’s 1914 silent film, In the Land of the Head Hunters, and to create a critical, annotated, digital edition of Franz Boas's pioneering 1897 monograph on the Kwakwaka'wakw culture.
 I am a chief editor of the MaterialWorld website.

 Selected Recent Publications:

 - Return to the Land of the Head Hunters: Edward S. Curtish, the Kwakwaka'wakw, and the Making of Modern Cinema (co-edited with Brad Evans).
 Seattle: University of Washington Press.
 2014.